popqq/Smart_Plant/docs/source/programming.rst

 In the folder structure above:

 - ``Audiowide.ttf`` is just a fonts style, you can download any of your choice, as long as they are TTF files (I don’t know if ESPHome will integrate OTF soon), and paste it there.
-I downloaded the Audiowide fonts family from google fonts: https://fonts.google.com/specimen/Audiowide .
+    In this case, i used from the `Audiowide <https://fonts.google.com/specimen/Audiowide>`_ font.

 - ``materialdesignicons-webfont_5.9.55.ttf`` is a file containing a set of the icons fonts (the battery voltage level).
 I used the :term:`MDI` from `google <https://github.com/google/material-design-icons/blob/master/font/MaterialIcons-Regular.ttf>`_.

 - ``icon-map.h`` is a mapping file that is used to associate a variable name with the *icon ID* from the previous file.
 It contains the following code:

 .. code-block:: C